 Should your employer refuse to inform the insurance company of your injury, you have options.
 You may contact the WCC directly.
 The WCC will ask that you fill out and submit a form describing the nature of your on the job injury.

 Another option is to hire an injury attorney who can guide your through our state's workers' comp system.
-Unfortunately, the workers' compensation claims process can be nuanced and difficult to understand.
+Unfortunately, the workers' compensation claims process can be difficult to understand.
 With that in mind, we recommend at least setting up a free consultation with an experienced workers' comp attorney so they can answer your questions and provide some guidance before you move forward with your claim.

 My firm represents injured workers on a contingency fee basis, meaning that our fee is contingent upon how much money we obtain for you at the end of your case.
 For answers to other questions you might have about filing a workers' comp claim, request a free copy of my books and contact me today at (803) 790-2800 or by using the live chat box below.